 Gillian's dizziness started following a bout of flu, but continued after her recovery, affecting what she could do and where she could go.
-In this article she describes how it feels to be dizzy, how her condition was tested and treated, and what advice she would give to others in her position.

 How it started

-My experience of dizziness started in 2003, after a very bad 'flu / cold, from which I just never seemed to recover.
+My experience of dizziness started in 2003, after a very bad cold, from which I just never seemed to recover.
 A few weeks after going back to work, still feeling awful, I experienced dreadful ear pain, a feeling of blocked ears and then very suddenly a dreadful spinning and nausea.
 This was diagnosed as viral labyrinthitis and I was given Stemetil and told to go to bed until the spinning subsided.

 After 7 days in bed the awful spinning did subside, but I still felt dizzy and unbalanced, as if I was walking on spongy ground and couldn’t feel my feet hitting the ground.
 If I drove or made a long journey, the vertigo came back with a vengeance and usually had me in bed for days on end.
 These symptoms continued for 5 years, coming and going each time I made a long journey or had a cold.
 I would go back and forward to my GP, who tried me on various drugs – stemetil, serc, antihistamines – but at no point did I ever see a specialist.

 I soon became quite anxious about travelling as this always triggered an attack and at one point I actually felt unsafe to drive so I stopped for a few months.
-As I had by then been diagnosed with ME (which I am sure stemmed from the original labyrinthitis / flu), my dizziness was just attributed to this.
+As I had by then been diagnosed with ME (which I am sure stemmed from the original labyrinthitis/flu), my dizziness was just attributed to this.

 A spinning, moving world